 HIVContinuum is an interactive map illustrating the HIV care continuum in several large cities and states in the United States.
 The maps depict the following five HIV care continuum elements:

 - New HIV diagnoses

 - Users can filter each indicator by sex, race/ethnicity and age.

 We encourage you to download the city-specific slide decks available on HIVContinuum.
 The recommended citation for any of the maps or resources downloaded from the site is:

 - Source: HIVContinuum (HIVContinuum.org).
 Emory University, Rollins School of Public Health.
 [Date accessed.]

-The city-level data on HIVContinuum come directly from the health departments overseeing HIV surveillance in these cities.
+The data on HIVContinuum come directly from the state or local health departments overseeing HIV surveillance in these states and cities.
+HIVContinuum is updated on an ongoing basis as new data become available.
 See the Data Methods for more information.